 Our human capital strategy is centered on our values and our employees.
-Ensuring a diverse and inclusive performance-driven culture is one of the key components of this corporate strategy and a corporate priority led by the Board.
-We invest in emerging talent through our DE&I program, recruitment strategies, talent management, and development programs for critical roles.
-Our human capital management ("HCM") initiatives are included in the chartered responsibilities of the Compensation Committee.
+Ensuring an inclusive performance-driven culture is one of the key components of this corporate strategy and a corporate priority led by the Board.
+We invest in emerging talent through our human capital management ("HCM") programs, recruitment strategies, talent management, and development programs for critical roles.
+Our HCM initiatives are included in the chartered responsibilities of the Compensation Committee.
 Relevant HCM metrics are reported on a regular basis to the Compensation Committee.
 Our online training platforms provide our employees with access to a multitude of training courses, videos, reference material, and other tools.